SkunkPlatform-Team/SkunkPlatform-Auth/README.md

 4. After completing the setup for Firebase Realtime Database, place your project credentials in `firebase-config.js`.
 If you don't see the credentials, go to Firebase Console > Project Settings > Service Accounts > Firebase Admin SDK.
 5. Have fun with the code!

+## Important

+Be Careful of the Account Credentials, If you Use Password on the Custom Auth is not Safe.

 Make sure to configure and link these files properly to ensure a seamless authentication experience.